 In 2018, I was honored to be the Green Team co-chair at the 2018 Youth Sailing World Championships in my hometown of Corpus Christi.
 During the lead up to that event, I learned an immense amount about the international sustainability movement.
 By following sustainable practices at the Youth Sailing World Championships, we were able to pass on the information and best practices to the next generation of leaders in the sport of sailing, something I am very proud of.

-Most recently, my focus has been learning more about the nurdles washing up on the Gulf of Mexico beaches (nurdles are the tiny pellets of plastic which serve as a raw material in the manufacture of plastic products) and working to make the nurdle manufacturers are held accountable.
+Most recently, my focus has been learning more about the nurdles washing up on the Gulf of Mexico beaches (nurdles are the tiny pellets of plastic which serve as a raw material in the manufacture of plastic products) and working to make sure the nurdle manufacturers are held accountable.
 My other current interest is learning more about what is below the surface of our oceans.
 Recently I have spent a ton of time in California and have become super interested in the kelp forests.

 - Named member of the US Sailing Team for 8 years